runabol/tork-docs/src/app/datastore/page.md

 }
 ```

-Update your `main` function to make use of the `datastore.RegisterProvider` hook:
+Update your `main` function to make use of the `engine.RegisterDatastoreProvider` hook:

 ```golang
 func main() {